sisixili/baseball-app/README.md

 Ensure Python3 version 3.11.4 is installed in the directory `baseball-app`

 In `baseball-app/client` directory:
-run `create-react-app` to initializa a react app in the current directory. run npm i on the package:
+run `npx create-react-app` to initializa a react app in the current directory. run npm i on the package:
 	"react-router-dom": "^6.23.1"